Redondo, Portugal: Geography

-Redondo is a municipality located in the Évora District of Portugal.
-It is situated in the Alentejo region, known for its vast plains, rolling hills, and agricultural landscapes.
-Here is an overview of the geography of Redondo:

-Topography: Redondo is characterized by gently rolling hills and fertile plains.
-The terrain is predominantly composed of limestone and clay, which contributes to the agricultural productivity of the region.

-Natural Features: The municipality of Redondo is surrounded by scenic natural landscapes.
-To the north lies the Serra d'Ossa, a mountain range that adds to the picturesque beauty of the area.
-The region is also intersected by several rivers, including the Degebe, Divor, and Aldeia rivers, which contribute to the irrigation of the agricultural fields.

-Vegetation: The natural vegetation in Redondo and the wider Alentejo region is typical of Mediterranean climates.
-It consists of cork oak forests, holm oak groves, and scattered shrubs.
-The region is also known for its extensive vineyards, olive groves, and cereal crops.

-Climate: Redondo experiences a Mediterranean climate with hot, dry summers and mild, relatively wet winters.
-Summers can be quite hot, with temperatures often reaching over 30 °C. Winters are mild, with average temperatures ranging from 8 to 15 C.

-Agriculture: The fertile soils and favorable climate of Redondo make it an ideal agricultural region.
-The area is known for its wine production, particularly red wines, and the cultivation of olives, cereals, and other crops.
-Traditional agricultural practices, such as extensive grazing and cork oak harvesting, also contribute to the local economy.

-Overall, Redondo offers a scenic and picturesque landscape characterized by rolling hills, fertile plains, and a mix of agricultural and natural features.
-Its geographical features make it an attractive destination for those seeking to explore the natural beauty of the Alentejo region in Portugal.
+Redondo is located in Évora District in southern Portugal, within the Alentejo region.
+The town of Redondo is located 35 km east of the city of Évora.
+The municipality occupies an area of 369.51 km2 and it is bordered by the municipalities of Estremoz and Borba to the north, Vila Viçosa and Alandroal to the east, Reguengos de Monsaraz to the southeast and Évora to the west.

+Redondo has a mediterranean climate, with precipitation oscillating between 500 mm during the fall and winter and just 170 mm during the rest of the year.
+The municipality contains hilly terrain, such as the Serra de Ossa in the north at around 650 m and the peaks of Bamburra and Carrascal.
+The municipality is also home to some water streams, such as Calado, Silveirinha, Freixo and Alcorovisca.

 Culture

 Major cultural events include the Ruas Floridas street festival, held every two years in August, during which the streets are transformed by large floral displays.
 Literary and poetic events include the Prémio Literário Hernâni Cidade Literary Prize and the Palavras ao Vento literary festival.

 The extensive viticulture and vinicultural heritage of the area, protected as part of the Alentejo DOC, is celebrated in an annual series of cultural events and wine tastings, such as Wine Land and Wine Sunset.
 Noted producers in the area include the Adega de Redondo co-operative winery and Courelas da Torre organic winery.
 In 2025, Redondo linked with its wine-producing neighbours of Alandroal, Borba, Estremoz, and Vila Viçosa, all clustered around the Serra d'Ossa hill range, and they were awarded, under the collective title of Vinhos de Serra d'Ossa (Wines of Serra d'Ossa), with the prestigious Cidade do Vinho (City of Wine) status for 2025 by the Associação de Municípios Portugueses do Vinho.

 Redondo is also known for its ceramics (olarias), producing traditionally hand-painted items decorated with local agricultural themes.
 The more widely known potteries include Olaria Pirraça and Olaria Xico Tarefa.